Tian Tian: at last, a decent Chinese restaurant in the East End

 Good Chinese food is hard to come by in East London.
 Despite living in the East End for the the past 7 years, I still haven’t found that go-to neighbourhood Chinese restaurant I can depend on.
 In the past, we used to frequent sister restaurants Gourmet San in Bethnal Green & ‘Lau Ti Fang‘ (My Old Place) near Liverpool Street.
 Sadly though, I feel that standards at these two ever popular Szechuanese haunts just aren’t what they once were anymore… especially at the latter where a recent unsatisfactory meal has put us off ever going back for good.

 On a more cheerful note, this brings me to the topic of Tian Tian.
 Located on a rather spartan stretch of Mile End Road between Whitechapel and Stepney Green, Tian Tian has the look of that typical neighbourhood Chinese takeaway joint that you’ve walked past time and time again, completely oblivious to its existence.
 In truth, if I hadn’t been taken there by a friend of ours who recently moved into the area, I would never have given it a second look.
 A closer inspection of its extensive menu however reveals a mashup of much-loved Szechuan staples like Fried Lamb with Cumin and Fish fillets in Chilli Oil with Singaporean specialities like Cereal Prawns and Coffee Spare Ribs thrown into the mix.
-I hear that the proprietor of Tian Tian is Singaporean-Chinese hence the touch of South-East Asia in the menu.
+I hear that the proprietor of Tian Tian has spent some time in Singapore hence the touch of South-East Asia in the menu.

 We ordered a spread of both their Szechuanese and Singaporean dishes to sample.
 Their Xinjiang BBQ lamb skewers, bursting with cumin and Szechuan peppercorns was some of the most succulent I’ve had in London.
 At £1 per skewer, it’s a complete steal for the generous amount of lamb you get per serving as well.
 Even more impressive was their Deep-fried Brinjal (Aubergine) with Pork floss.
 The bite-sized chunks of brinjal were coated in a surprisingly greaseless batter and topped with a heap of moreish, melt-in-the-mouth pork floss.